Emma Gee: Later work and honors

+In 2020, the four ethnic studies centers, American Indian Studies Center, Asian American Studies Center, Bunche Center for African American Studies, and Chicano Studies Research Center, by themselves forming the institute of UCLA, were celebrating their 50th anniversary.

-In 2020, she received the respect of the TIME magazine because she contributed to the creation of the term of an Asian American that happened in 1968.
+The same year she was mentioned in TIME magazine because she contributed to the creation of the term "Asian American" in 1968.

 Gee died on April 15, 2023, at the age of 84.

 Impact

 Model Minority Myth

-As the term "Asian American" was being created by Gee and Yuji Ichioka, simultaneously, the concept of there being a "model minority" amongst American people of color was gaining traction amongst Americans, namely white, Conservative thinkers.
-In efforts to paint Black Americans as lazy and unsuccessful within academic and professional spaces, Asian Americans were contrastingly stereotyped as ambitious, well-mannered, and high-achieving.
+As the term "Asian American" was being created by Gee and Yuji Ichioka, simultaneously, the concept of there being a "model minority" among American people of color was gaining traction among Americans, namely white, Conservative thinkers, in efforts to paint Black Americans as lazy and unsuccessful within academic and professional spaces, contrastingly stereotyped Asian Americans as ambitious, well-mannered, and high-achieving.
 By creating and using the term "Asian American," people of Asian descent were able to utilize a label that empowered them without centering other racial prejudices, as well as dispelling harmful stereotypes to Asian Americans.

 Gee's enduring impact on the development of Asian American Studies as an academic discipline and her larger dedication to social justice, education, and community empowerment are both reflected in the endowment.

 Concept of Intersectionality

 Throughout her career Intersectionality served as a core tenant of her beliefs.
-As a female Asian American advocate, academic, and mentor, Gee demonstrated the importance of intersectionality within the Asian American activist space, especially during a time where women's voices were often sidelined.
+As a female Asian American advocate, academic, and mentor, Gee demonstrated the importance of intersectionality within the Asian American activist space, especially during a time when women's voices were often sidelined.
 Indirectly, Gee helped lay the groundwork for Asian American women to create spaces for their own activism.
 While Asian American activism started gaining traction throughout the country, the Asian American activist groups and Black American activist groups increasingly worked together in solidarity to advocate for their mutual equal rights.
 These groups' cooperation and allyship would lay the groundwork for the concept of intersectionality.